awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_1_AWS_Account_Setup/Lab Guide.md

 ### 4.1 Configure a Cost and Usage Report
+If you configure multilpe Cost and Usage Reports (CURs), then it is recommended to have 1 CUR per bucket.
+If you **must** have multilpe CURs in a single bucket, ensure you use a different **report path prefix** so it is clear they are different reports.

 1. Log in to your Master account as an IAM user with the required permissions, and go to the **Billing** console:
 ![Images/AWSCUR1.png](Images/AWSCUR1.png)